The Best Kindness Books for Kids

-This post may contain affiliate links.
+This blog uses affiliate links.
 Please read my disclosure policy.

 Kindness is something that kids at a very young age pick up on easily.
 My little ones said “Peez?” and “Tanks-ooh” early on as they learned that these words were like magic.
 They also showed kindness at an early age through hugs, kisses, pats on the arm, and helping out with little things, like carrying a shopping bag or sharing a snack.
 Those chubby little fingers offering up a squishy wet goldfish cracker were irresistible.

 As they grow, teaching kids to be kind is a part of everyday life.
 Holding doors, offering to help–doing things that often even go unnoticed, like rolling in a trash can for a neighbor or refreshing the dog’s water.

 - Read tips for teaching teens ways to show kindness in Looking Outside Yourself: Encouraging Teens for Service.

-Our favorite books about kindness
+Our favorite kindness books for kids

-The Gift of Nothing
+- The Gift of Nothing

-Wilfred Gordon Macdonald Partridge (Picture Puffin)
+- Wilfred Gordon Macdonald Partridge (Picture Puffin)

-The Lion & the Mouse
+- The Lion & the Mouse

-Toot & Puddle
+- Toot & Puddle

-The Giving Tree
+- The Giving Tree

-A Sick Day for Amos McGee
+- A Sick Day for Amos McGee

-To Kill a Mockingbird
+- To Kill a Mockingbird

-Number the Stars
+- Number the Stars

-The House of Sixty Fathers
+- The House of Sixty Fathers

 - Anne Frank: The Diary of a Young Girl

 The most popular post from last week was: